Polar-Ted/Mellow_SHT_CAN_Boards/README.md

 dfu-util -a 0 -d 0483:df11 --dfuse-address 0x08000000 -D ~/klipper/out/klipper.bin
 ```

--You should get a download progress bar and a success when the burning is complete.
+-You should get a download progress bar and File downloaded successfuly when the burning is complete.
 ![burn complete](https://mellow.klipper.cn/images/boards/fly_sht36_42/7.png)

 - If the burn was sucessful remove the USB cable and the jumper from the Boot0 pin